45 acres of Native & Exotic Plants in the Cayo District ...

 On display are over 100 species of rare and exotic orchids that grow wild throughout the country.

-Orchids are known for their amazing variety, colors, shapes and sizes.
+Orchids are known for their wide variety, colors, shapes and sizes.
 There are over 300 species to be found in Belize.
-In the Native Orchid House you can see many weird and wonderful forms of local orchids, from show-offs, to more delicate beauties.
-View our Orchid Photos that could be in bloom when you visit the Native Orchid House.
+In the Native Orchid House you can see many weird and wonderful forms of local orchids, from show-offs, to more delicate beauties

-Find out about Belize's useful and medicinal native plants, many of which are still used today by people of Belize on our 'Plants of the Maya' trail.
+Find out about useful and medicinal native plants, many of which are still used today, on our 'Plants of the Maya' trail.
 You'll see what plants were used for clothing, storage, tools, building, ritual and medicine.
-We got carried away learning about traditional plant use and made two trails!
-One is an easier walk in the main garden and the other is through natural forest where the going is a bit tougher.
-Explore either or both with a guided walk or self-guiding booklet.

 Palms of Belize Display

 Thanks to the International Palm Society you can enjoy a display of native palms and their products at the garden.
-Students enjoy this field trip stop as they see how we use palms everyday and get to do activities like learn how to make a thatched roof, broom or house plant from palms.
+Students can see how we use palms everyday and participate in activities like learning how to make a thatched roof, broom or house plant basket from palms.

 Check out the vista from our hill top lookout.
 You get a bird's eye view of the garden and surrounding hills from the top of our 25ft. fire tower.
 It is also a favorite spot to gaze up at the night sky if you are on a night-walk.